Book a free consultation today to get interior design support for your care home

 For instance, a 1984 study published in Science found that patients provided with a view of nature from their windows recovered more quickly from surgery.
 They also took less pain relievers than those who did not have a view.

-Including biophilic design into your care home facility can also bring physical benefits, encouraging physical activity and promoting an active lifestyle.
+Including biophilic design into your care home facility can also bring physical benefit, encouraging physical activity and promotes an active lifestyle.
 Designing care homes with access to outdoor spaces, such as gardens or courtyards, offers opportunities for residents and staff to engage in physical exercise, walks, or relaxation amidst nature.
-Exposure to sunlight also aids in the synthesis of Vitamin D, supporting bone health and immune function.

 For any member of staff, you want to work in an environment that is warm, comfortable and provides facilities that make your job easier.
 In the case of a care home, this is even more essential, with staff working long, unsociable hours.